Abscissa – the horizontal baseline of a chart, x-axis.

 TCMD – Total Credit Market Debt (Public and Private)

 Technology Deflation – The decline in the price of new technology as mass production rises in proportion to demand that simultaneously causes Economic Deflation as jobs in the old technology are displaced by the new via Schumpeter waves of Creative Destruction.

 Tenders – A system of offering shares and other securities that enables the buyer to make a bid for the named security.

-Tight-Money Policy – A central bank policy which restrains the economy by reducing the supply of money which in turns adds pressure within the system to cause a rise in interest rates thus curtailing credit facilities.
-This policy has been employed to reduce the Real GNP growth and/or inflation.
+Tight-Money Policy – A central bank policy that restrains the economy by reducing the supply of money which in turn adds pressure within the system to cause a rise in interest rates thus curtailing credit facilities.
+This policy has been employed to reduce Real GNP growth and/or inflation.
 It has also been used in an attempt to support a currency value on international markets and to strengthen the balance of payments by trying to attract international capital.